Golf Tutorials

 Golfers Who Grip Too Tightly

-As mentioned before, the "death grip" puts a roadblock on your entire swing.
-It creates tension all the way up into your shoulders, shortening your backswing and preventing a fluid release of the club.
-When a golfer grips too tightly, it's often because they lack confidence in their hold and are subconsciously afraid the club will slip during the swing.
+The "death grip" is a roadblock to your entire swing.
+It creates tension into your shoulders, shortening your backswing and preventing a fluid release of the club.
+When a golfer grips too tightly, they often lack confidence in their hold and are subconsciously afraid the club will slip during the swing.
 A softer, tackier grip directly addresses that fear.
-The secure, cushioned feel sends a signal to your brain that the club isn't going anywhere, giving you the subconscious permission to relax your hands and forearms.
-Lighter grip pressure is one of those fundamentals that unlocks feel, power, and consistency you may have been missing in your swing.
+The secure, cushioned feel sends a signal to your brain that the club isn't going anywhere, giving you subconscious permission to relax your hands and forearms.

 The Finesse Player